zcash/zips/draft-zsf.md

 An explicit value distinguishes the ZEC destined to Sustainability Fund deposits from the implicit transaction fee.
 Explicitness also ensures any arithmetic flaws in any implementations are more likely to be observed and caught immediately.

+# Deployment

+This ZIP is proposed to activate with Network Upgrade (TODO ZIP editors).

+The `ZsfBalanceAfter` node state commitment will be included in the `hashBlockCommitments` chain starting with the network upgrade activation block.
 # References

 **[1]: [Key words for use in RFCs to Indicate Requirement Levels](https://www.rfc-editor.org/rfc/rfc2119.html)**